 Unpacking the impact of 5G on business and healthcare

-5G will be important for Australian businesses in the future as it will help them move into the fourth industrial revolution.
+5G will be important for Australian businesses and healthcare in the future as it will help them move into the 'fourth industrial revolution'.

-AZK Media sat down with Dr David Soldani Adjunct Professor at UNSW who has spent 25 years in the ICT career, 10 years with telecommunications giant Huawei and 15 years with Finnish mobile brand Nokia.
+We recently unpacked this concept with Dr David Soldani Adjunct Professor at UNSW, who has spent 25 years in the ICT career, 10 years with telecommunications giant Huawei and 15 years with Finnish mobile brand Nokia.